hiocas/EavesDrop/Contributions.md

   ---
 </details>

 If you're new to Dart and Flutter, don't fret.
 So was I before I started this project.
 While I'm definitely not that great at it yet you can always just try to make your changes and see how it goes.
-And of course you can always dm me on reddit for help!
+And of course, you can always dm me on reddit for help!

 ## Other Stuff
 If you're not a programmer, there are a lot of other things you can help us with!